AI4Bharat/sign-language.ai4bharat.org/docs/About.md

 # About us

 AI4Bharat is a voluntary community.
-In case you'd like to join us, please fill in <a href="https://ai4bharat.org/join-us">this form. </a>
+Our team consists of students, professionals and NGOs from all around the world

 # Team